RedisLabs/redislabs-docs/content/rc/subscriptions/view-flexible-subscription.md

     | **Active-Active Redis** | Checked when Active-Active Redis is enabled for your subscription |
     | **Region** | Describes the region your subscription is deployed to |

-- The **Price** panel shows the monthly cost of your Flexible subscription
+- The **Price** panel shows the monthly cost of your Flexible subscription.

 - The **Payment Method** panel shows the current payment details.